-Metho quota Note: respor £5,000 es Required: None od: At least one written ation required (Rule 6.3).
-Budget Holders are nsible for all awards over 0 being entered on the acts Register.
+Total Contract Value Procurement Guidance Governance Guidance Under £10,000 Notices Required: None Method: At least one written quotation required (Rule 6.3).
+Note: Budget Holders are responsible for all awards over £5,000 being entered on the Contracts Register.
 Governance Process: Decision does not require a formal officer decision notice.
 The Purchase Order (PO) should be raised before award, and this will be deemed sufficient authority to award the contract with a copy of all documentation kept on the file for audit purposes.
 Finance Process: Must be within budget.
 A Purchase Order (PO) should be raised before award and authorised by Budget Holder in accordance with the Budget and Policy Framework.
 Legal Process: PO Ts & Cs are on the intranet.
-Purchase Order (PO) should be raised before award and authorised by Budget Holder in accordance with the Budget and Policy Framework.
-Legal Process: PO Ts & Cs are on the intranet.
 Please ensure these are fit for purpose for the contract before award.
 If bespoke terms are required, please instruct legal before procuring.
 PO to be approved / signed by the relevant Budget Holder (Rule 6.6) prior to award of the Contract once all due diligence has taken place unless sealing applies (Rule 15.11).
 All documentation to be kept on file for audit purposes.
 All awards over £5,000 must be entered on the Contracts Register.
 Signing: Can be signed by Business Manager under delegation - check your Local Scheme of Delegation.
-Procus Contra have issued (on Co Metho should templa should Governance Process: All contracts below £20,000 do not require a formal decision record unless it is deemed high risk, politically or financially sensitive or other circumstances dictate a formal record is required e.g., recording a delegation to award from a Committee / made by the Director and/or relevant Portfolio Holder - please liaise with your Director for guidance.
+Between £10,000 and £74,999 Notices Required: None however if advertised or tendered, then contact Welland Procurement for guidance.
+All Contracts over £20,000 must have a formal award notice issued by Welland Procurement (on Contracts Finder).
+Method: At least 3 quotations should be sought using RFQ template.
+At least 2 quotations should be from locally based suppliers (Rule 7.3).
+Governance Process: All contracts below £20,000 do not require a formal decision record unless it is deemed high risk, politically or financially sensitive or other circumstances dictate a formal record is required e.g., recording a delegation to award from a Committee / All Contracts between £20,000 and £74,999 will require a decision record authorising the award of the contract BEFORE the Contract is awarded.
+This decision can be made by the relevant Officer.
+If the matter is high risk, politically or financially sensitive it should be made by the Director and/or relevant Portfolio Holder - please liaise with your Director for guidance.

 Finance process: Must be within budget.
 A Purchase Order must be raised prior to award and signed off by the Budget Holder.
-Purchase Order can be authorised by a Director in accordance with the Budget and Policy Legal Process: Standard T's and C's to be used.
+Purchase Order can be authorised by a Director in accordance with the Budget and Policy Framework.

+Legal Process: Standard T's and C's to be used.
 Purchase Order / Decision notice and printed copies of the Contract (No. of copies = No. of parties to the Contract) to be provided to legal signed by SLT as per delegations (Rule 7.12) unless sealing applies (Rule 15.11).
 The award must be entered on the Contracts Register.
 All awards over £20,000 must have a Contract Finder Award Notice - consult Welland Procurement.
-Between £75,000 and Goods and Services Public Procurement Threshold Welland Procurement must be instructed.
-Notices Required: Contracts Finder Advertising and Award notices.
-(Rule §).
-Method: A single stage (open) tender is required.
-Tenders at this level are run via Welland Procurement's e-tendering system.

 Signing: Contract signed by SLT (Rule 7.12) unless sealing applies (Rule 15.11).
-Governance Process: Unless prior budgetary provision has been approved all contracts with a total value of £150,000 (revenue) and £300,000 (capital) must not be awarded without it having followed the Key Decision process.
-Key Decisions can be made by the relevant Portfolio Holder or Cabinet.
-If matter is high risk, politically or financially sensitive it should be made by Cabinet - please liaise with the relevant Director.
-All contracts must be on the Forward Plan for at least 28 days before the decision to award can be taken (at a Cabinet meeting or by decision notice).
-Once the decision notice is signed, there is a call-in period of 3 days which will have to pass before the Contract can be awarded.
-Finance process: Must be within budget.
-Once awarded a Purchase Order must be raised.
-Purchase Orders can be authorised by a Director in accordance with the Budget and Policy Framework.
-Legal Process: Decision Notice required.
-Forward Plan timelines to be considered.